tobinquadros/ubuntu-base/README.md

 other Packer provisioning methods to further build the system.

 You can also use the [preseed.cfg](preseeds/preseed.cfg) file without Packer.
 I've added a small `serve_preseed.py` script in the [preseeds](preseeds) directory that allows you to serve the [preseed.cfg](preseeds/preseed.cfg) file up without Packer if desired.
 It works great with virtualbox as the DHCP server, but you have to manually type the installer boot parameters.
-Please give me comments/feedback if you have issues on your system.
+Please give comments/feedback if you have issues on your system.

 ## Packer